 "After careful analysis, it is clear there are several links between demand and capacity, and the health and wellbeing of our officers.
-Within the current context of continuing austerity and the steady rise of recorded crime, it's clear that the current situation is untenable and no force is immune from the results.
+Within the current context of continuing

+While we are, of course, worried about our members' wellbeing, we are also concerned about the effect the imbalance between demand and capacity is having on the quality of service we can offer to the communities we serve. austerity and the steady rise of recorded crime, it's clear that the current situation is untenable and no force is immune from the results.